PeterEltgroth/account-cics-microservice/README.md

 ### Backstage Plugin

 This option is not demonstrated in this proof-of-concept repository.
 Tanzu Application Platform is built upon [Backstage](https://backstage.io/).
-Backstage has [many plugins](https://backstage.io/) available, and it should be possible to build an OpenLegacy plging which would interact with OpenLegacy SaaS APIs or the `ol` CLI to consolidate the overall customer experience.
+Backstage has [many plugins](https://backstage.io/) available, and it should be possible to build an OpenLegacy plugin which would interact with OpenLegacy SaaS APIs or the `ol` CLI to consolidate the overall customer experience.

 ## Modifications to OpenLegacy generated files